 Using a limited color palette and minimal elements, my work invites quiet reflection and a deeper connection with the unseen forces that shape our world.
 Whether dynamic or soothing, each piece balances simplicity and depth, reinforcing my belief that design is the foundation of both harmony and expression.

-Ruth is a graduate of Wichita State University where she earned a Master of Art in Education.
-After dedicating many years to advocating for art education and teaching art in public schools and universities, she has transitioned to being a full-time artist.
-Ruth currently exhibits her works in galleries across Arkansas, Kansas, Missouri, Colorado and New York as well as several private and corporate collections.
+Ruth earned a Master of Arts in Education from Wichita State University.
+After many years of teaching art in public schools and universities, she shifted her focus to a full-time art career while continuing to advocate for art education.
+Based in Northwest Arkansas, her work is exhibited in galleries across Arkansas, Kansas, Missouri, Colorado, and New York, as well as in private and corporate collections.

 Black and white resonates with me

-I appreciate the sophistication of black and white art.
+I love the sophistication of black and white art.
 Its stark contrast directs focus to form and composition, free from the distraction of color, creating a timeless and striking aesthetic.

 Artists who have influenced and inspired me: